kplabs-pl/ESA-ADB/README.md

    Use the file [`environment.yml`](./environment.yml) for this:
    `conda env create --file environment.yml`.
 Note that you should **not** install TimeEval from PyPI.
 Our repository contains the modified version of TimeEval in the "timeeval" folder.
 3. Activate the new environment `conda activate timeeval`.
-4. Install the local version of TimeEval: `python setup.py install`
+4. (This step is optional and is recommended only if you do not plan to modify the code of TimeEval.
+Otherwise, we recommend running scripts using paths relative to the main repo folder, so the timeeval imports are accessible to them.)
+Install the local version of TimeEval: `python setup.py install`

 ### Docker
 1. Install Docker Engine, version >= 23.